ymargreth/spotify-web-api-scriptable/README.md

 );
 ```

-The promises also expose an `abort` method that aborts the XMLHttpRequest.
+The promises also expose an `abort` method that _aborts_ the Request.
 This is useful to cancel
-requests that were made earlier and could be resolved out-of-sync:
+requests that were made earlier and could be resolved out-of-sync (they are not aborted, but intercepted so the Promise isn't resolved):

 ```js
 var prev = null;